VollodinGleb/ConditionGame/README.md

 ## Features
 - 🗺️ **2D Open world map**: The game takes place in a school, areas are connected by hallways and their are multiple people and areas you can visit while still being confined to the boundaries of the school.
-- Dialogue Choices
-Anytime the MC interacts with an important NPC, there are 3 choices that the MC gets to choose from and depending on the joy meter, certain responses might be mostly positive, or mostly negative.
+- 👥 **Dialogue Choices**: Anytime the MC interacts with an important NPC, there are 3 choices that the MC gets to choose from and depending on the joy meter, certain responses might be mostly positive, or mostly negative.
- ...

-### Screenshots
-Include visuals to showcase game.
-...
+- 🛣️ **Multiple endings**: This includes a True bad ending, different bittersweet endings, and true good ending that should be very difficult to acquire.

+---

 ### **Installation Instructions**
 1. Download [Unity Hub](https://unity.com/ru/download "Download Hub")